TELLING EXTRAORDINARY STORIES ABOUT ORDINARY PEOPLE

 She began her career at BBC TV on the flagship consumer programme ‘That’s Life’.
 This gave her a taste for campaigning journalism and ignited a passion for making programmes that champion the underdog and can bring about change.

 In 2016 she applied her investigative and story-telling skills to writing a best-selling book.
-'The Pill That Steals Lives' (John Blake Publishing), is a personal memoire and investigation based on her own experience.
+'The Pill That Steals Lives' (John Blake Publishing), is a personal memoir and investigation based on her own experience.
 In 2012 an adverse reaction to a prescription drug led to a year long illness that nearly caused her to lose her life.
 Her subsequent research uncovered she was not alone and her book was made into a 1-hour special Panorama investigation.
 Subsequently she has become an advocate for awareness of the risks of prescription drugs.
 She has written widely for national newspapers on this subject and been interviewed on TV and radio around the world.

 Her passion for fitness brings a high level of energy to every project.
 In her spare time she swims outdoors all year round, runs half marathons and is a qualified personal trainer.